julianpaulussen/Matelda-Demo/README.md

 ## ⚡ Features
 ✅ **Interactive UI** – Experience a seamless and user-friendly interface.
 ✅ **Live Data Processing** – Real-time visualization and analysis.
 ✅ **Custom Configurations** – Easily modify parameters within the app.
+✅ **Share Results** – Quickly share your metrics with a single click.
 ✅ **Open Source** – Contributions and enhancements are welcome!

 ---